ocecer/telegram-to-telegram-message-forwarder/ReadMe.md

 1. Open .env file and edit fields.
     a.
 “APP_ID” and “API_HASH” - Can be found in https://my.telegram.org

     b.
 “SESSION” – Can be created from the following app.
 Run the app and follow instructions. https://replit.com/@TeamUltroid/UltroidStringSession

     c.
 “FROM_CHANNEL” – Channel ID(s) of the channel(s) you will be forwarding messages from.
 If you will add more than 1 channel you should separate channel ID(s) with “;“.
+Can be found by forwarding the message from channel/chat to @userinfobot.

     d.
 “TO_CHANNEL” – Channel ID(s) of the channel(s) you will be forwarding messages to.
 If you will add more than 1 channel you should separate channel ID(s) with “;“.
+Can be found by forwarding the message from channel/chat to @userinfobot.

     e.
 “SEPARATE_CHANNELS” – Enter 1 or 0.
         i.
 If you enter 1 bot will forward messages respectively